marialpaz/project_lifestyle/README.md

 ## 3. Exploratory data analysis

-Now, let's explore the available information in order to get to know the data and decide what we are going to investigate deeper.
-The first feature we are going to look into is the "daily_stress".
+In this section it was explored the available information in order to get to know the data and decide what to investigate deeper.
+The first feature we looked into was the "daily_stress".

 <p align="center">
 <img src="countplot-stress-gender.png" width="540" height="320"/>